Woodlands School Governors

 All Governors have to have due diligence checks carried out on them, the most important of which is called the DBS (which is to ensure children’s safeguarding), have full regard to confidentiality and the need to declare any interests.

-If you would like to know more about what we do or to find out about how to become a governor, please do contact us on firstname.lastname@example.org.
+If you need to contact the governor's directly for any reason, or if you would like to know more about what we do or to find out about how to become a governor, then please do contact us on email@example.com.